 Teachers are not available outside of class hours - your problem-solving struggles should happen during class, so there should be no need to contact your teachers outside of class.
 Please respect their personal time by not asking them to stay after class to help you.

 Remember, the most important skill you'll learn at Epicodus is how to solve problems.
 Your teachers are merely your guides along this path.

-Our attendance policy is that you should not miss class (or be late or leave early) unless you are sick, have a personal emergency, an important personal event (wedding, funeral, etc), or a trip you'd already booked before being accepted to Epicodus.
+Our attendance policy is that you should not miss class (or be late or leave early) unless you are sick or have a personal emergency.
 Your attendance record will appear on your transcript, which you will send to employers as part of the internship match-making process.
 If you miss class, it is up to you to make up whatever work you miss.